 These occur when polyunsaturated oils are altered through hydrogenation, a process used to harden liquid vegetable oils into solid foods like margarine and shortening.

 Fat intake should be kept low.
-In fact, many bodybuilders find that fat is naturally kept at low levels by simple eating “clean”—lean meat and dairy sources of protein, complex carbohydrates as listed below.
-Some bodybuilders add an omega 3 fatty acid supplement to their diet to ensure a source of healthy fats.
+In fact, many bodybuilders find that fat is naturally kept at low levels by simply eating “clean”—lean meat and dairy sources of protein and complex carbohydrates as listed below.
+Some bodybuilders add an omega-3 fatty acid supplement to their diet to ensure a source of healthy fats.